Granulate/gprofiler-performance-studio/README.md

 This architecture allows for efficient handling and analysis of profiling data, providing users with an intuitive and powerful tool for performance analysis.

 ### External Dependencies: AWS Services
-The gProfiler Performance Studio incorporates specific AWS services as essential components.
+The Continuous Profiler Performance Studio incorporates specific AWS services as essential components.
 These dependencies are:

 - Amazon S3 (Simple Storage Service): Used extensively for storing profiling data.